zefirnikolov/awsapp-genpart/README.md

 # awsapp-genpart

-This is a the generator part of the k8s cluster deployed on AWS
+This is a the generator part of the k8s cluster deployed on AWS.